Dashboard-IN3/tecnico-energy-app/README.md

 To provide data, two files must be provided:

 1. A XLSX spreadsheet file for a study, named `{study_identifier}.xlsx`
-1. A GeoJSON file containing geometries associated with the study, named `{study_identifier}.geojson`
+1. A gzipped GeoJSON file containing geometries associated with the study, named `{study_identifier}.geojson.gz`

 ### Study Spreadsheet

-The study spreadsheet must contain the following worksheets:
+The study spreadsheet must contain the following worksheets.
+Column/key names are case insensitive and asterisks are removed prior to ingestion.
+Coumns/keys with that contain "ignore" are ignored.

 - `study`: metadata about the study.
-Column names are case insensitive and asterisks are removed prior to ingestion.
+Formatted in key, value format.
+    - Keys
+        - `Name`: Text, required;
+        - `Description`: Text, required;
+        - `Image`: URL, optional;
+        - `Details`: Text, optional;
+        - `Scale`: 'Municipality' or 'Building', required;
+        - `geom_key_field`: Text, required; must match a property key present in geometry GeoJSON file
+        - `metrics_key_field`: 	Text, required; must match a column name present in `metrics` tab
+        - `highlight`: 	boolean, optional;
 - `metrics`: raw data. the first column is expected to be the value used for matching geometries
+- `metrics_metadata`:
+    - Columns
+        - `field_name`: Text, required;
+        - `description`: Text, required;
+        - `units`: Text, required;
+        - `theme`: Text, required;
+        - `scenario`: Text, required; leave blank to indicate baseline scenario
+        - `category`: Text, required; blank values are interpreted as "all"
+        - `usage`: Text, required; blank values are interpreted as "all"
+        - `source`: Text, required; blank values are interpreted as "all"
+- `scenarios_metadata`
-- `metrics_metadata`
+    - Columns
+        - `scenario`: Text, required; Identifier for scenario
+        - `description`: Text, required; Description of scenario

 ### Study Geometries